ghabs/earbud/README.md

 ## Running
 - `python3 app.py`
 Note: There's a delay built in around the recording feature of five seconds for models to load, idk if that's needed anymore.

-## Misc
-docs/ contain the CLA, Legal, and a catalog of todos and useful prompts.
-By default this is a private closed source project, if your org requires sharing with others/signed nda message the project owner (goldhaber.ben@gmail.com)